polyvertex/fitdecode/README.rst

 * fitdecode requires Python version 3.6 or greater

+* fitdecode is faster

 * fitdecode allows concurrent reading of multiple files by being thread-safe, in the sense that fitdecode's objects keep their state stored locally

-* fitdecode high-level interfaces are not compatible with fitparse's FitFile
+* fitdecode high-level interface - FitReader - is not compatible with fitparse's FitFile

 * fitdecode does not discard the FIT header and the CRC footer while iterating a file, which allow to get a complete 1:1 representation of the file that is